Foster School of Business – University of Washington

 Darcey Estes and Errynne Bell discuss the UW Foster Executive MBA

-The full-time MBA Class for 2023 has a size of 126 students.
-On average, students are 29 and have six years of work experience.
-The class is 40% female, and international students also make up 40% of the student population.
-The average GMAT for this class was 704 with undergraduate GPAs averaging 3.42.
+The full-time MBA Class for 2025 numbers 111 students.
+On average, students have six years of work experience.
+The class is 47% women, and international students also make up 56% of the student population.
+The median GMAT for this class was 710 with undergraduate GPAs at a median of 3.3.
+For those who took the GRE, their median scores landed at 164 Quant and 158 Verbal.

 Applicants are required to hold a U.S. bachelor’s degree (or its equivalent).
 GMAT or GRE scores are required for all applicants.
 If the GMAT is taken multiple times, the Foster admissions committee will accept the highest score; however, GMAT scores are only valid for five years, and the test must be taken by the admissions deadline.
 If necessary, students should submit evidence of English language proficiency via TOEFL scores.